An Automated Theorem Proving Framework for Information-Theoretic Results: Union Rule and Leave-One-Out Procedure

-We call this the leave-one-out procedure.
-Using this procedure, the program can automatically perform proofs that are impossible using only the rules in Proposition \ref{prop:basicrules}, e.g. the converse proof of the capacity region of the state-dependent semideterministic broadcast channel \cite{lapidoth2012state}.
+Using this procedure, the program can automatically generate proofs that are impossible using only the elementary rules, e.g. the converse proof of the capacity region of the state-dependent semideterministic broadcast channel \cite{lapidoth2012state}.

 {}